omarorn/hr-og-froken-rvk/roocodelog.md

   - Added tasks for evaluating and creating Supabase MCP servers
   - Added new milestone for MCP server integration

+## 2025-04-01 (Late Evening)
+- Implemented MCP server integration with voice assistant:
+  - Created useMCP hook for accessing MCP servers
+  - Updated chatService to use Supabase MCP server for database operations
+  - Modified VoiceAssistant component to use MCP servers
+  - Added MCP server status indicators to the UI
+  - Fixed TypeScript errors in the implementation

 ## 2025-04-01 (Evening)
 - Installed MCP servers:
   - @block/code-mcp (for code-related operations)